h4x0r/ctf-writeups/Goole-CTF-2016/For1/README.md

 ```

 # Display Running Processes
 Runnings `strings` on `mem.dmp` showed a number of unmistakeable Windows artifacts, such as `explorer.exe`, but we as yet had no idea which Windows version was running.
-We tried our try running Volatility on it with all installed profiles:
+We tried our luck running Volatility on it with all installed profiles:
 ```bash
 for p in `volatility --info | grep "A Profile" | cut -d' ' -f1`; do echo $p; volatility -f mem.raw --profile=$p pslist;